Permira to exit Hugo Boss investment

-FRANKFURT (Reuters) - Hugo Boss (BOSSn.DE) on Monday said a 12 percent stake owned by investors, including private equity fund Permira [PERM.UL], was being sold off, a placement that would increase the luxury fashion retailer’s free float to 91 percent of its share capital.
+FRANKFURT, March 16 (Reuters) - Hugo Boss on Monday said a 12 percent stake owned by investors, including private equity fund Permira, was being sold off, a placement that would increase the luxury fashion retailer’s free float to 91 percent of its share capital.

 The luxury goods company said the process to sell a stake of 8.4 million Hugo Boss shares held by investment vehicle Red & Black had already commenced.